I studied B.A Ceramic Design through Anglia Ruskin College, Cambridge, graduating in 1999 to set up my workshop next to Salhouse Broad in Norfolk.

 For the uninitiated, the term wood fired wood means that an outdoor kiln has been hand stoked with wood, around every five minutes, for a minimum of about 8 hrs, until a temperature of 1265 degrees is reached.
 It is a pretty intense experience to fire a wood kiln solo, unlike flicking the switch on a pre programmed electric kiln, taking over personal responsibility for every degree of climb in temperature changes and intensifies the personal connections to the work.

 Continually during the firing the ash from the burning wood is drawn through the kiln by the draught of the chimney and if it lands on the pots then a glaze is formed by the melted ash.
 Glaze is used on the pots and this is made with ash from the wood burner in my workshop.

 In 2018 I was commissioned by the Dean of Norwich Cathedral to replace a broken candle stand, this huge piece is now situated in the Lady Chapel for people to light a small candle for loved ones.
 It is lovely to have work in a permanent presence in my home city.

 I revisited Japan in 2018, this time with the specific purpose of visiting the Temple and Shrine gardens to draw inspiration for forthcoming exhibitions.
-Having not quite seen all I needed to, a return trip was made in 2019 providing me with superb images and memories.
+Having not quite seen all I needed to, a return trip was made in early 2020 providing me with superb images and memories.